|(Last Updated on 12/7/2020)

-According to IRS, the Qualified Transportation Fringe Benefit limit will increase from $265 per month to $270 per month in 2020.
-For taxable years beginning in 2020, the monthly limitation under § 132(f)(2)(A) regarding the aggregate fringe benefit exclusion amount for transportation in a commuter highway vehicle and any transit pass is $270.
+As per IRS Revenue Procedure 2020-45, the Qualified Transportation Fringe Benefit limit will remain at $270 per month in 2021.
+The monthly limitation under § 132(f)(2)(A) regarding the aggregate fringe benefit exclusion amount for transportation in a commuter highway vehicle and any transit pass is $270.
 The monthly limitation under § 132(f)(2)(B) regarding the fringe benefit exclusion amount for qualified parking is $270.

 Please consult your tax professional for guidance in complying with the TCJA requirements and the subsequent guidance.